suuelee/druber-responsive/README.md

 }
 ```
 Explanation:
-`@media (max-with: 800px)` is esentially saying: "As long as the screen is less than 800px..."
+`@media (max-with: 800px)` is essentially saying: "As long as the screen is less than 800px..."

 This allows us to change the styling of the section when the screen width is less than 800px.